slickArgonian/uptimeBot/README.md

 interactive? if not enough arguments, discord bot asks for report code, gets the answer, then asks for players, answer, buffs...

-parallelization debuffs inside already parallelized fights
+parallelization wrt debuffs or fights according to how many there are

 buffs varying on fight: N/A on table